sarah-techwriter/coursecorrect-user-guide/docs/index.md

 #### How much does CourseCorrect cost?
 CourseCorrect is completely free to use.
 There are no subscription fees, hidden cost, or premium tiers---all feature are available to every user at no charge.
 #### What's included?
 All users have access to every feature:
 * Unlimited course searches.
 * Full access to Cora, AI course matching assistant.
 * Complete course details and overview
 * Course filtering tools
 * Save or bookmark capabilities
 #### How does CourseCorrect make money if it's free?
 CourseCorrect earns affiliate commissions from course providers when you enroll through the CourseCorrect platform.
 There's no additional payment using CourseCorrect.
 ### 6.5 Privacy & Security
 #### How is my data protected?
 CourseCorrect takes a minimal data collection approach to protect your privacy.
 When you log in using your business account, CourseCorrect only requests access to your name and email address.
 The platform focuses on helping you find courses without building detailed user profiles.
 #### Who can see my profile information?
-Your porfile information is private and only accessible to you and CourseCorrect's system for account authentication purposes.
+Your profile information is private and only accessible to you and CourseCorrect's system for account authentication purposes.
 Your profile data is used solely for account access and platform functionality.
 #### Can I make my profile private?
 Since CourseCorrect only collects your name and email address for basic authentication, there are no additional privacy settings to configure.
 Your information is already kept private by default, so there's minimal data that would need additional privacy controls.
 #### How does CourseCorrect use my data?
 CourseCorrect uses your data in very limited ways:
 * Name and Email address: Only for account authentication and login purposes
 * AI conversations: Cora references your previous conversations to provide better recommendations, but only when you actively ask questions.
 Your search history and browsing patterns are not used for AI recommendations.
 You can delete all conversations or reset your chat history with Cora AI at any time.
 ### 6.6 Technical Support
 #### What browsers work best?